Below are brief descriptions of the main projects the lab is working on.

 Archived / Completed Projects

-The following projects and grants have ended as of 2021.
+The following projects and grants have ended or are no longer actively being worked on.

 Mega Subramaniam (UMD) and Vitak were awarded an IMLS grant in fall 2016 to develop resources for librarians and the economically disadvantaged families they serve.
 They have partnered with four libraries across the state of Maryland to develop and pilot these resources.
 In 2021, they completed the grand and launched Safe Data | Safe Families (https://safedata.umd.edu), including resources for library staff (training, privacy policy framework) and families (games, handouts).